IEntin/ClientServer/README.md

 This parameter controls the task size(the number of requests in the batch) and\
 memory footprint of the application.
 The latter is important for embedded systems.

-"Diagnostics" shows details of all stages of business calculations for each request.
+'"Diagnostics" : true' shows details of all stages of business calculations for each request.
+Altrnative to this global setting is '"Diagnostics" : true' in the client ProgramOptions.json which enables diagnostics only for that client.

 To run tests:\
 'tests/runtests'\